SantoriniDave.com

 Mykonos private boat charter to beaches and swimming.

 • Note on Private Charters: These become cost-effective for groups of 6 to 8 people.
-Note the exact return time; “half-day” often means 4 hours dock-to-dock, not 4 hours of swimming.
+Note the exact return time; “half-day” means 4 hours dock-to-dock, not 4 hours of swimming.

 • Private Cruise with Traditional Wooden Boat